 Our natural instinct is to challenge what we are told to do, say, or feel.

 History has taught us to question authority and with that, Millennials demonstrate a “fight or flight” response.

 Protests no longer only need to be demonstrated externally, as the online influences are equally as powerful, if not even more so.

 Unfortunately, it would appear that the day we were all told to “stay home and save lives” was the beginning of the end of how much we as a generation cared about this pandemic.
-For on that day, we all appeared to be mainly concerned for ourselves.
+For on that day, most of us appeared to be mainly concerned about ourselves.

 How ironic, when the main translated message worldwide is: “Keep EVERYONE safe.”